Electronic/fiber artwork by Phillip Stearns

 Mik has started to talk about marriage, she said to me one day, after we'd returned from yet another unsuccessful trip out to the West Side.
 He's counting the weeks until I'm of age.
 He wants an official announcement of intent to happen at least a year out, and he keeps bringing it up.
 I don't know what to tell him.
 She sounded tired when she said this, defeated.
-I looked at her carefully and realized that the childish brightness had long since vanished from her face.
+I looked at her carefully and realized the childish brightness had long since vanished from her face.
 I felt a pang of guilt; I hadn't been able to protect her—if anything, I had contributed to this.

 Maybe you should just marry him, I said.

 What?
 She shook her head.
 Don't do this again, I thought we were done with this.
 I told you, I don't want to marry him, I have no intention, so if this is one of your—